adamdjbrett/doctrineofdiscovery.org/_posts/2020-09-15-misconcepts-mcgirt.md

 author: derrico
 ---

-> The “many other legal doctrines” and the congressional “tools” are, like the “plenary power” put forth in _Lone Wolf_, all derivatives of “Christian discovery.”
-Gorsuch hid that fact in a cryptic citation to the 1868 _Treatise on the American Law of Real Property_ by Emory Washburn.
-The _Treatise_ discusses “the discovery and settlement of this country by Europeans.”
+> The many other legal doctrines [...] like plenary power put forth in _Lone Wolf_, all derivatives of Christian discovery.

 Some [Misconceptions About McGirt v.
 Oklahoma by Peter d’Errico](https://blogs.umass.edu/derrico/2020/09/14/misconceptions-about-mcgirt-v-oklahoma/).